 Sark Travel Guide

-The smallest of the four main Channel Islands, at only three miles (5km) long and barely a mile and a half (2.5km) wide, Sark nevertheless boasts 40 miles (64km) of picturesque coastline festooned with bays and coves, caves, deep crystal pools and deserted beaches, and it certainly does not lack for accommodation options.
-The island is the smallest independent feudal state in Europe, with its own set of laws and its own parliament, and visiting is like taking a step back in time in the most delightful way.
+The smallest of the four main Channel Islands, at only three miles (5km) long and barely a mile and a half (2.5km) wide, Sark nevertheless boasts 40 miles (64km) of picturesque coastline.
+The island is festooned with bays and coves, caves, deep crystal pools and deserted beaches, and it certainly does not lack for accommodation options.

-The great novelty of Sark is that there are no cars on the island, and it can be reached only by sea.
+The great novelty of Sark is that there are absolutely no tourist frills.
+It can only be reached by ferry and there are not even cars on the island.
 People get around on foot, by bicycle or by horse-drawn carriage.
-The lack of motorised transport adds significantly to the peace and old-fashioned charm of a holiday on the island.
+The lack of motorised transport adds significantly to the peaceful, old-fashioned charm of a holiday on the island.
 Just arriving at Sark is an unrivalled experience: ferries moor at Maseline jetty and visitors walk through the tunnel at the end of the quay to board the 'toast rack', a tractor-drawn bus, which travels up and down the 300-foot (91m) harbour hill.

 Sark is a Dark-Sky Community, meaning that it is sufficiently clear of light pollution to allow for naked-eye astronomy.
 So just imagine how beautiful the night sky is!